NicovP1/ada_website/.ipynb_checkpoints/index-checkpoint.md

 ...
 ELSA PART...

 #### Conclusion
-Feeling overwhelmed by the abundance of information, Annabel reviews her findings and organizes the guidelines she plans to provide to the film studio into a structured table.
+Feeling overwhelmed by the abundance of information, Annabel reviews her findings and organizes the guidelines she provides to the film studio into a structured table.

 | Genre      | Recommended Associated Themes                  | Recommended Runtime | Recommended Release Time                       | Comments                                                                 |
 |------------|------------------------------------------------|---------------------|-----------------------------------------------|--------------------------------------------------------------------------|